Tag: cytisine

 How Effective Is Cytisine?

 The evidence supporting cytisine’s efficacy is strong and growing.
 Rigorous modern studies and meta-analyses have consistently demonstrated that smokers who use cytisine are about 1.3 times to 1.75 times more likely to achieve long-term abstinence compared to those using a placebo.
 Even with its short treatment course, cytisine has been found to be as effective as varenicline, and more effective than NRT (nicotine replacement therapy).
-Also, cytisine leads to a decrease in the number of people reporting serious adverse effects compared to varenicline.
+Also, cytisine leads to a lower number of people reporting serious adverse effects compared to varenicline.

 Given its efficacy and low cost, cytisine is often cited by public health experts as a medicine with the potential to have a major global impact on smoking rates.
 Cytisine was recently (2025) added to the World Health Organization (WHO) list of essential medicines, which could facilitate its adoption in more countries.